N11Q/alx-low_level_programming/0x02-functions_nested_loops/README.md

 4-isalpha.c - checks for alphabetic character and returns 1 if c is a letter, lowercase or uppercase or 0 otherwise.

+5-sign.c - prints the sign of a number and returns 1, prints + if n is greater than zero
+ 0 and prints 0 if n is zero -1 and prints - if n is less than zero